| 1993 |

 | 1995 |

-APLP2 is enriched in postsynaptic compartments in cortex and hippocampus, but is abundant in presynaptic olfactory sensory axons and axon terminals in olfactory glomeruli; CS GAG-modified APLP2 mRNA is specifically enriched in the olfactory epithelium and CS-modified APLP2 accumulates in the olfactory bulb, consistent with a role in axonal pathfinding and/or synaptogenesis. |
+APLP2 is enriched in postsynaptic compartments in cortex and hippocampus, and is abundant in olfactory sensory axons and axon terminals in glomeruli; CS GAG-modified APLP2 forms are enriched in olfactory epithelium and accumulate in the olfactory bulb, consistent with a role in axonal pathfinding and/or synaptogenesis. |

-Immunocytochemistry with APLP2-specific antibodies, confocal microscopy, biochemical fractionation, in situ hybridization |
+Immunocytochemistry with APLP2-specific antibodies, confocal microscopy, biochemical fractionation |

 The Journal of neuroscience |